jyj5558/shortread-pangenome/README.md

 # Short-read Pangenome
-The scripts are optimized to be run in Purdue's RCAC cluster system.
+The scripts are optimized for paired-end short reads to be run in Purdue's RCAC cluster system.
 Details may be different from your computing system.
 You need to check your system's requirement and modify accordingly.

 Step 0 was used for generating and processing the benchmarking data for the paper (TBA).